scheibye-knudsen-lab/sommuts-dev-timing/README.md

 - `demo_results/stage_burden_per_donor_perkb_cumsum_STANDARDIZED_3LEVEL_cells.csv`
 - `demo_results/plots/cumulative_mutations_per_kb_STANDARDIZED_3LEVEL_cells_blues_by_age_months.png`

-Expected runtime on a normal desktop: ~10 seconds.
+Expected runtime on a normal desktop: ~30 seconds.

-## Instructions for use (your data; external inputs required)
+## Instructions for use (your data; external SNV file inputs required)

 To run on your own data, you need external inputs that are not included in this zip:
 - SingleCellAlleles outputs for your donor.